david3dworld/ArcGIS-Pro-Addin-Tool/README.md

    5) Restart ArcGIS Pro.

-         noted : If you do not understand this process, please refer to the following link.
+         Noted : If you do not understand this process, please refer to the following link.
    [get-started](https://pro.arcgis.com/en/pro-app/get-started/manage-add-ins.htm)

          Or you can see and refer to our videos.